ENSCMA2/enscma2/README.md

 ### Hello!
 I'm Karina Halevy.

-I'm a student at Harvard studying Applied Math with a focus in Computer Science and a secondary in Linguistics.
+I'm a student at Harvard studying some combination of Computer Science, Math, and Linguistics.

 Quick facts: